 In the News:

 - Pamplin Media Group – Generations get special considerations

 - Pamplin Media Group – West Linn’s Dede Montgomery pens memoir on family roots

 - Bedazzled Ink Press – Books for Everyone…..With a Twist

 - Interview by Siobhan Taylor, Executive Director, Willamette Falls Heritage Area Coalition – Interview with Dede Montgomery regarding her new book – My Music Man

-- Video recording by MAC TVCTV on YouTube: Dede Montgomery presenting book reading of My Music Man at West Linn Public Library
+- Dede Montgomery presenting book reading of My Music Man at West Linn Public Library (Video recording by MAC TVCTV):

 - “This book is to be savored.
 It’s an intimate and heartfelt tribute to a father, to a family, and to a magical childhood on the banks of the Willamette River.
 Yet it’s much more than a memoir – it’s a multi-generational story, lovingly told, of a family deeply tied to Oregon’s history” — Amazon reader